Proof Agent Docs

 - `rewrite.apply`

-`suggestion.resolve` is not supported.
-Use `suggestion.accept` or `suggestion.reject` instead.
+Use `suggestion.accept` or `suggestion.reject` to finish suggestions.

 For comments, the public API supports resolve/unresolve, not delete.